JimInCA/mek6802d5-cassette-interface/README.md

 ```
 $ ./bin/mek6802d5-loader.exe -h
-usage: mek6802d5-loader [-h] -f FILE -p COMPORT [-b BAUDRATE] [-c NUMMARKS]
+usage: mek6802d5-loader [-h] -f FILE -p COMPORT [-b BAUDRATE] [-c NUMMARKS] [-v]

 arguments:
   -h           Show this help message and exit.
   -f FILE      Filename of S-Record input file.
   -p COMPORT   COM Port to which the device is connected.
   -b BAUDRATE  Desired baud rate, default: 115200.
   -c NUMMARKS  Number of marker cycles. default: 819.
+  -v           Increase output verbosity.
 ```

+To load a binary file into the D5's memory, you will first need to press the RS key on the D5's keypad to force the D5 back into it's boot monitor program.
+The next step is to press the FS key followed by the P/L key on the D5's keypad.
+This sets up the board to load data into it's memory.
+You can then call mek6802d5-loader to load the binary into the D5's memory.
 The expected output from running mek6802d5-loader should look like the following example.

 ```
 $ ./bin/mek6802d5-loader.exe -f ./test/used5.s19 -p COM20 -b 115200 -c 1024